Fender 12-string electric guitars? Doesn’t ring a bell. Has there ever been such a thing? Have I ever heard one?

 Fender’s modern era saw the arrival of a 12-string Stratocaster.
 Made in Japan and introduced in 1988, the Strat XII had most customary Stratocaster features and design elements, with the additions of a special 12-saddle bridge and a large headstock with a brand-new shape to accommodate six tuners on each side.

 Surprisingly durable for such a specialized instrument, the 22-fret Strat XII remained in the lineup for nearly a decade; it was discontinued in 1997.
-It was resurrected a few years later as the 21-fret Classic series Stratocaster XII 12-String (2003-2004), which then moved to the Special Edition series until being discontinued in 2010.
+It was resurrected a few years later as the 21-fret Classic Series Stratocaster XII 12-String (2003-04), which then moved to the Special Edition Series until being discontinued in 2010.

-As of 2013 then, the Fender guitar lineup is once again without a 12-string electric model, but you never know—Fender is fond of periodically delving into its colorful history and paying affectionate homage to some of its more esoteric instruments (see the recent Mando-Strat and Pawn Shop Bass VI for good examples).
-As with all 12-string guitars, the important thing is to stay tuned …
+As of 2013 then, the Fender guitar lineup is once again without a 12-string electric model—though there are acoustic 12-string models available—but you never know what the future holds.
+Fender is fond of periodically delving into its colorful history and paying affectionate homage to some of its more esoteric instruments.

 Don’t miss out!

 Be the first to know about new products, featured content, exclusive offers and giveaways.